Moroccan Leg of Lamb

 - 1/2 teaspoon black pepper

 - Remove any excess fat from the surface of the roast.
 Place lamb leg a glass baking dish and set aside while you make the seasoning rub.

 - Add all remaining ingredients, except olive oil, to a food processor and puree mixture.
-Slowly stream the olive oil in through the top of the lid and continue processing until mixture is well combine.
-Taste for salt content and add more if needed.
-Apply mixture all over lamb leg cover with plastic wrap and let marinate in refrigerator for 4-12 hours.
+Slowly stream the olive oil in through the opening in the lid, and continue processing until mixture is well combined.
+Taste for salt content and adjust accordingly.
+Apply mixture all over lamb leg cover with plastic wrap and marinate in refrigerator for 4-12 hours.

 - Preheat your grill for medium heat.
 Tie lamb leg with kitchen twine if it has been butterflied.
-If there is some bone still remaining, then don't worry about this step.
+If there is some bone still remaining, then skip this step.

 - Place the lamb on the grill grate and cook over direct heat for 40-60 minutes, or until the desired doneness is reached.
 Turn occasionally to prevent burning.
-Lamb is well done at 170 degrees, 160 for medium, 150-155 is considered medium rare.
+Lamb is well done at 170 degrees F., 160 for medium, 150-155 is considered medium rare.

 - Remove lamb leg from grill and loosely tent with aluminum foil.
-Let meat to rest for 5-0 minutes before carving.
-Slice into 1/2 inch thick slices and serve with potatoes, roasted carrots, and/or couscous.
+Let the meat to rest for 5-10 minutes before carving.
+Slice into 1/2" thick slices and serve with potatoes, roasted carrots, or couscous.